OpenImageDebugger/OpenImageDebugger/README.md

 ### Ubuntu 16.04

-Ubuntu 16.04 comes with qt4, which is not compatible with gdb-imagewatch.
+Ubuntu 16.04 comes with qt4, which is not compatible with GDB ImageWatch.
 In order to compile it, you need to install qt5 and use its corresponding qmake during the compilation step.